 Egypt’s strategic location and extensive international trade network make it an ideal platform for companies doing business in MENA and Africa.
 With a young population of 20 million tech savvy consumers, Cairo provides a perfect testbed for innovation and an attractive market for scalability.

 Entrepreneurs can draw talent from over 170 universities and institutes producing 500,000 annual graduates, as well as access a network of over 40 incubators and accelerators and 80 coworking spaces.
 The IT Industry Development Agency (ITIDA) is also on tap to support entrepreneurs.

 Startup Genome Members

 Information Technology Industry Development Agency (ITIDA)

-The IT Industry Development Agency (ITIDA) is the executive arm of the Egyptian Ministry of Communication & Information Technology.
-Since its establishment in 2004, ITIDA’s core mission has been spearheading the development of Egypt’s IT industry to increase its global competitiveness and make it a key contributor to the country’s economic growth.
+The IT Industry Development Agency (ITIDA) is the executive arm of the Egyptian Ministry of Communication and Information Technology.
+Established in 2004, ITIDA’s core mission is to spearhead the development of Egypt’s IT industry to increase its global competitiveness and make it a key contributor to the country’s economic growth.

 Are you interested in diving deeper into this ecosystem?
 Drop us a message.
 Our Ambassadors and Partners can plug you in.